Here's how my Easter went for me this year:

 - The potatoes could have cooked longer.
 The package directions on the ham said to put it in at 300 degrees, which I did.
 What the package directions didn't know was that the ham had to share the oven with the potatoes, and potatoes take a LONG time to cook at 300 degrees.
 Next year, I'm going to put the potatoes in an hour earlier than the ham;

 - The biggest problem is always the oven logistics.
 I have an oven and a microwave.
 I hate cooking anything in the microwave, so it's always a challenge to coordinate cooking times for all the stuff that has to go in the oven.
-In my first apartment as my husband Anthony's bride, we had an oven with another little oven over it.
+When I moved into my husband Anthony's apartment as his bride, we had an oven with another little oven over it.
 That was great.
 It could be the reason why I married him;

 - It took freaking FOREVER to whip the cream.
 Like 45 minutes.
 Maybe because I was using fancy organic heavy whipping cream, which - truthfully - didn't look all that heavy to me.
 I'm not saying it wasn't worth it, I'm just saying that today my wrist hurts;

-- The stabbing produced no bloodshed, and therefore did not require stitches.
+- The stab wound produced no bloodshed, and therefore did not require stitches.

 For once, I didn't do it to myself.
 I'm a great one for self-injury doing normal, everyday activities that everyone else has no problem with.
 I fall down a lot.
 I don't wear high heels unless somebody else is driving me door-to-door.
 I once pulled a ligament in my ribcage putting on my tights.
 You might think I'm kidding when I say that I don't drink while I cook.
 I do, sometimes.
 A little.
 But I'm very careful to wait until I'm done working with sharp objects.
 What I hadn't considered, up until yesterday, was that I should probably wait until everybody is done working with sharp objects because I may need to defend myself.